 Predominantly used where child sexual abuse is prevalent, these unique assessments provide a valuable insight into the protective capacity of the non abusing parent and highlight safeguarding concerns associated with lack of awareness; failure to accept responsibility; parental vulnerability and other issues that may prevent safe and protective care.
 Experienced assessors provide an educative element to their work assisting the non abusing carer to raise their awareness regarding child sexual abuse and sexual offending behaviour.
 The assessor also examines the non abusing carers own value base and their insight into the specific needs of their child and or the child victims.
 These assessments draw on research from the Lucy Faithful Foundation, Ray Wyre Associates and others to provide well informed evidence to inform care planning for children.
 Robust quality assurance and data protection procedures ensures client confidentiality at all times.

 Through extensive training and experience and through the management of a child sexual abuse treatment and referral service, the company Director Cheryl Finlayson leads through her expertise in this specialist field of assessment.
-Cheryl continues to undertake assessments herself and provides supervision and ongoing training to ISW’s commissioned for their skills and experience in this specialist area of social work drawing on the research of other experts in the field.
+Cheryl continues to undertake assessments herself and provides supervision and ongoing training to Independent Social Workers commissioned for their skills and experience in this specialist area of social work drawing on the research of other experts in the field.

 We pride ourselves on the quality and comprehensive nature of our viability assessments.
-It is our view that an assessment of this type should give the LA sufficient information to place any child in an emergency situation or give them confidence to commence a full kinship/connected persons assessment based on the detailed viability report provided by our employed and contracted social work assessors.
+It is our view that an assessment of this type should give the Local Authority sufficient information to place any child in an emergency situation or give them confidence to commence a full kinship/connected persons assessment based on the detailed viability report provided by our employed and contracted social work assessors.

 Our Independent Social Workers have a wealth of experience in the provision of detailed and analytical Form F assessments.
 Many of our assessors have a history of working within the fostering and adoption service.
 All reports are quality assured by a senior manager with six years experience of managing assessors and QA processes for a leading national independent fostering provider.

-CFSW have worked closely within the Public Law Outline Framework since its infancy and are familiar with the Revised Agenda (26 week rule) in child care proceedings.
+CF Social Work have worked closely within the Public Law Outline Framework since its infancy and are familiar with the Revised Agenda (26 week rule) in child care proceedings.
 We have assisted many LA’s to complete a substantial number of Connected People Assessments ensuring that the case remains on the ‘standard’ track and within the 26 week deadline.
 Our connected people assessments pay close attention to the often contentious issue of contact and the nature of the child’s and the carer’s past and future relationship with the birth parent.
 Our assessment includes family members in developing a viable kinship care arrangement and provides a comprehensive final report to allow the child to remain in their family of origin or friend network whilst further planning and assessment takes place.
 We have a strong track record of completing 100% of all assessment work to time-scale.

-In addition to completing spot purchased assessments we have provided individual and or teams of skilled social workers within several LA’s to undertake bulk assessments assisting to clear the backlog for busy social work teams.
+In addition to completing spot purchased assessments we have provided individual and or teams of skilled social workers within several Local Authorities to undertake bulk assessments assisting to clear the backlog for busy social work teams.
 We have the capacity within our practitioner database to react swiftly to need and to complete all assessments timely, whilst maintaining quality.
 All reports are quality assured by senior social work staff and encrypted before being submitted to social work teams.
 This ensures quality and client confidentiality at all times.
-Our ability to pull together teams within very short notice from our comprehensive database to complete assessments according to specified deadlines, supports local Authorities to meet key performance indicators and targets around completion.
+Our ability to pull together teams within very short notice from our comprehensive database to complete assessments according to specified deadlines, supports Local Authorities to meet key performance indicators and targets around completion.

-The company has carried out vast volumes of Sec 7 and 37 Private Law Assessments and has been commended on the quality of our work by both District and County Court Judges and legal firms alike.
+CF Social Work has carried out vast volumes of Sec 7 and 37 Private Law Assessments and has been commended on the quality of our work by both District and County Court Judges and legal firms alike.

-CFSW have completed many Age Assessments and more specialist assessments in Immigration cases for Legal Firms throughout the UK.
+CF Social Work have completed many Age Assessments and more specialist assessments in Immigration cases for Legal Firms throughout the UK.
 Cheryl Finlayson, Director, was instrumental in a case that changed UK immigration law.
 VW (Uganda) v Secretary of State for the Home Dept.

-CFSW are able to provide skilled and experienced experts to work therapeutically with children and young people who may be affected by abusive or neglectful experiences.
+CF Social Work are able to provide skilled and experienced experts to work therapeutically with children and young people who may be affected by abusive or neglectful experiences.
 These experiences may include issues of separation and loss, or relate to a child’s exposure to abuse, whether sexual, physical, emotional or neglect.
 The therapeutic interventions we are able to provide range from psycho dynamic intervention to more holistic approaches.
 The team include Play Therapists, Art Therapists, Sport Therapists, Sexual Abuse experts and workers skilled in life story work.